BismahGhafoor/AI-for-Structure-Prediction/README.md

 ## Project Structure

-    data/: Contains raw and processed data files. scripts/: Python scripts for downloading data, identifying domains, and other utilities. models/: Saved models and predictions.
+    data/: Contains raw and processed data files. scripts/: Python and Bash Shell scripts for downloading data, identifying domains, and other utilities. models/: Saved models and predictions.
     notebooks/: Jupyter notebooks for analysis and visualization. results/: Output files and results from the analysis.